-With saltwater, sunbeds, parasols and a large sunbed area.
+With sunbeds, parasols and a large sunbed area.
+The pool is a mix of saltwater and fresh water.
 Pool and beach towels are available.
-Deposit required and small charge each time you change towels.
-Matresses for sunbeds also available at a small charge per day.
+There is a small charge each time you change towels.

-With regular Asian and Italian themed dinners.
-A kids' buffet is also available.
+With 1 over at the Imperial Belvedere, offering regular Asian and Italian themed dinners.

-A wide variety of shows performed by the Fun Club.
+The evening entertainment programme provides a wide variety of performances by the Animation Team.
 Karaoke also available in the bar.

 Items marked with * incur extra charges which are payable locally